-Although it is a very widely used metric, it has some serious limitations.
-Suppose you have trained a model to classify the images into two classes, "Cat" or "No-Cat”.
-You tested your model on 100 images containing cats, and your model gave the value corresponding to the "Cat" class all the time.
-So accuracy from the above formulae, ((100)/(100)*100) = 100%.
+Although it is a widely used metric, it has some severe limitations.
+Suppose we have trained a model to classify the images into two classes, "Cat" or "No-Cat".
+We tested our model on 100 images containing cats, and our model gave the value corresponding to the "Cat" class all the time.
+So accuracy from the above formulae, (100/100)*100 = 100%.
 Wow!!!

-Let's take an example to learn the four terms, True Positive (TP), True Negative (TN), False Positive (FP), and False Negative (FN), which constitute the confusion matrix.
-All the performance measures will be defined using these terms.
+Let's take an example to learn these four terms, True Positive (TP), True Negative (TN), False Positive (FP), and False Negative (FN).
+All other evaluation metrics will be defined using these terms.

-Suppose we want to eat an apple, and as we are health conscious, we built a machine learning classification model that takes the apple's image as input and predicts whether it is fresh or old.
-Luckily, we have our own farm, and we know which apple belongs to the fresh category and which apples don’t.
+Suppose we want to eat an apple, and we are health conscious.
+Luckily, we have our farm, and we know which apple belongs to the fresh category and which apples don't.
+But for the customers, we built a machine learning classification model that takes apple's image as input and predicts whether it is fresh or old.
+Before deploying this model for customers, we want to check its performance.
 Based on this, let's define four important terms.

-True Positive (TP): This is when our model says an apple to be fresh and that apple was actually fresh.
+True Positive (TP): This is when our model says an apple is fresh and that the apple is actually fresh.

-True Negative (TN): This is when our model says an apple to be old and that apple was actually old.
+True Negative (TN): This is when our model says an apple is old and that the apple is actually old.

-False Positive (FP): This is when our machine learning model says an apple to be fresh, but in reality, that apple was old.
+False Positive (FP): This is when our machine learning model says an apple is fresh, but in reality, that apple is old.
 This case is popularly known as Type I Error.

-False Negative (FN): This is when our machine learning model says an apple to be old but in reality, that apple was fresh.
+False Negative (FN): This is when our machine learning model says an apple is old but in reality, that apple is fresh.
 This case is popularly known as Type II Error.

 from sklearn.metrics import confusion_matrix y_true = ["fresh", "old", "old", "fresh", "fresh", "fresh"] y_pred = ["fresh", "old", "fresh", "old", "fresh", "old"] arr = confusion_matrix(y_true, y_pred, labels=["fresh", "old"]) print("Confusion Matrix = ",arr) tn, fp, fn, tp = arr.ravel()

-Now, if we have to re-define the accuracy term, then,
+Now, if we have to re-define the accuracy using the same terms above,

-which states, Out of all the apples we have, how many were correctly predicted as fresh and old.
+which states, Out of all the apples we had, how many were correctly predicted as fresh and old.

-Now, suppose there is a scenario where we have 100 apples.
-We predicted these apple types using our two different classification models; they segregated the apples as "fresh" and "old”.
-When we observed the predictions, we found,
+Now, suppose we have 100 apples.
+We predicted these apple types using our two different classification models; they segregated the apples as "fresh" and "old" apples.
+When we observed the predictions via two models, we found,